2900xt/neo-OS/README.md

 ## How to use

-Currently, to use the OS, you can either build it yourself or just use the prebuilt binary "neo-OS.hdd" in the repository
+- build it yourself
+- use the prebuilt binary "neo-OS.hdd" in the repository

 ### To build it yourself